Proven-Paradox/shaper-system/Handbook.md

 ## Step 2-a: Capacity Stats
 After choosing your class and your Attributes, you can determine your capacity stats.
 One could also call these points.
 * **Max HP:** HP stands for hit points or health points (both work), and they are an abstract representation of a character’s health.
 While the character still has HP, they can still press on.
 At first level you gain fifteen plus your Strength times three plus your Toughness times three HP.
-[15 + (STR x 3) + (TGH x 3)] (See Chapter X for a more thorough description of what HP represent.)
+[15 + (STR x 3) + (TGH x 3)] (See [Chapter 12](#chapter-12-health-injury-death-and-recovery) for a more thorough description of what HP represent.)
 * **Max MP:** MP stats for mental points or mana points.
 Hopefully you recognize a pattern here.
 While some Abilities spend HP, most require you to spend MP to use them.
 You start with fifteen plus your Mind times three plus your Heart times three.
 [15 + (MND*3) + (HRT*3)]
 * **SP:** SP stands for skill points.
 This will be elaborated upon further when we discuss skills, but for now the higher this number is, the more things you’ll be able to do outside of combat.
 You start with 16 skill points.